revaturelabs/interviewquestions/InterviewSpecificQuestions/CoreJava/Java8.md

 ---

-24. What is the use of the `String::Value of` expression in Java 8?
+24.What is the use of the `String::Value of` expression in Java 8?

 ![Easy](https://raw.githubusercontent.com/revaturelabs/interviewquestions/aef8eff919a3b083089641381ed9a9101ed21fba/ComplexityTags/simple%20(2).svg)